AI Agent Capital Gains Tax: Trading Bots, 1099-DA, and the 2026 Rules

 Agent capital-gain events fall into four buckets.
 Each is measured the same way — proceeds minus cost basis — but the acquisition side varies, and so does the reporting path.

-State capital gains tax on AI agent trades (top 12)
+State capital gains tax on AI agent trades (23 jurisdictions)

 Most states tax capital gains as ordinary income.
 Nine states have no state capital gains tax at all.
 A few apply exclusions or preferential long-term rates.
 For full coverage across all 51 jurisdictions, query the /api/v1/rates/capital-gains endpoint.